realalf1/file-organizer/README.md

 # <div align="center"> file-organizer </div>

 This repository is intended for learning purposes which organizes all files on Windows operating system.
-Created by @idejongkok
+Created by @<a href="https://www.youtube.com/idejongkok">idejongkok</a> and modified by me :)